The Expats Guide to the 10 Best Places to Live in Portugal

 Recent modern updates have enhanced Aveiro’s appeal, making it a pedestrian and cyclist-friendly city with a variety of shopping malls, cafés, and indoor markets.
 Excellent road links to Lisbon and Porto further contribute to its desirability, offering easy travel between these major cities.
 Aveiro’s blend of historical richness and modern conveniences makes it an ideal place to call home.

-Coimbra, a charming university city in Central Portugal.
-Nestled by the Mondego, the longest river in Portugal, Coimbra boasts a vibrant student life and a rich historical heritage.
+Coimbra is a charming university city in central Portugal.
+Nestled by the Mondego, the longest river in Portugal, it boasts a vibrant student life and a rich historical heritage.

 The city is known for its safety, delicious local cuisine, and lively nightlife, featuring many trendy bars and restaurants.
 Travel to and from Coimbra takes just a few hours thanks to the reliable train routes to Lisbon and the rest of Portugal further, which provide convenient travel options for residents.